 Our main contributions are as follows.
-First, we study an algorithm based on vertex degrees (shortly, \textit{VD-algorithm}) that was introduced in \cite{kuvcera1995expected} for the Erdős–Rényi model.
+First, we study an algorithm based on vertex degrees (shortly, \textit{VD-algorithm}) that was introduced in \cite{kuvcera1995expected} for the Erd\H{o}s--R\'enyi model.
 We determine a recovery threshold for the VD-algorithm to recover a planted clique.
-Second, we introduce a simple polynomial algorithm based on common neighbors (we denote this algorithm by \textit{CN-algorithm}).
+Second, we introduce a simple polynomial algorithm based on common neighbours (we denote this algorithm by \textit{CN-algorithm}).
 We prove that the CN-algorithm solves the problem for hard random geometric graphs in a much richer regime.
 Surprisingly, the algorithm recovers even extremely small cliques, such as planted edges.
-Finally, we present practical experiments showing that CN- and VD-algorithms work well in practice.
+Finally, we present practical experiments demonstrating that CN- and VD-algorithms are effective in practice.

 The paper is organized as follows.
 In Section \ref{sec:problem_description}, we introduce geometric random graphs, formulate the planted clique problem, and give a detailed description of VD- and CN-algorithms.
 Main results concerning the theoretical performance guarantees of the algorithms are collected in Section \ref{sec:algorithm_analysis}.
 Next, we provide in Section \ref{sec:numerical_experiments} numerical experiments as evidence supporting the theoretical results.
 Proof for the VD-algorithm and the CN-algorithm can be found respectively in Sections \ref{sec:VD_proof} and \ref{sec:CN_proof}.
 Lastly, we collect some thoughts on further research directions in Section \ref{sec:conclusion}.